Cryan97/Fibonacci_Numbers_Cpp-/README.md

 This repository contains code used for an assignment I completed as part of the MSc Data Analytics from UCD for the module "Data Programming with C".
+I received a grade of 90% for this assignment.

 In this assignment I was tasked with creating a function to produce the first n elements of the Fibonacci sequence using C++.
 I then had to create a similar function in R and compare the performance and efficiency of the two functions using the "Benchmark" package in R.